ANSSI-FR/Open-ISO7816-Stack/CONTRIBUTING.md

 The code is splitted in two main parts.
 The first one is the hardware dependant code.
 It is an hardware abstraction layer composed of all the functions that are directly interacting with the hardware.
-Typically it is the set of functions purposed to the emission and reception of characters.
+Typically it is the set of functions in charge of emission and reception of characters.
 The whole hardware depenent code is located in the files : *reader_hal_basis.c* and *reader_hal_comm_settings.c* in the *./src* directory.
 The orther part is the logic (hardware independant code) state machine to make the ISO7816 protocol